 Derek was appointed as a Consultant in Communicable Disease Control for the Health Protection Agency West Midlands in 2005, where he took on lead roles for healthcare acquired infections and sexual health and HIV.
 During this time, he published research on the surveillance of sexually transmitted infections, response to a city-wide outbreak of syphilis, and acted as a clinical expert to the West Midlands Health Technology Assessment Collaboration.

-Since January 2010, Derek has been Deputy Director of the NIHR Horizon Scanning Centre, taking the lead for new and emerging pharmaceuticals.
+In January 2010, Derek was appointed Deputy Director of the NIHR Horizon Scanning Centre, taking the lead for new and emerging pharmaceuticals.
+Since the re-awarding of the Department of Health's horizon scanning contract in 2012, Derek has become the unit Co-Director.

 Health Services Research; Evidence Based Health Care; Innovation; Horizon Scanning; Diffusion and Uptake of New Health Technologies; New Pharmaceuticals; Health Technology Assessment; Communicable Disease Control; Surveillance; Sexually Transmitted Infections and HIV